denevell/Natch/README.md

  * Permissions for actions
  * Category/tags only available to some users
 * Posts
+ * Move posts into existing threads or new threads
  * More sensible threadid?
  * Test / delete when a thread has no children
  * Thread rest list should list latest post as well